 Proposed projects must reflect one or more of GOCO's program values as identified in our 2020 strategic plan and outlined later in this document.
-These values are intentionally open to interpretation and definition by our partners; how they are or could be reflected in each community is unique.
+These values are intentionally open to interpretation and definition by our partners; how they are or could be reflected in each project and community is unique.
 And not every project will integrate multiple values.
 Projects that demonstrate several values, as well as projects that embody a singular value, can have meaningful impacts and significant merit.

 GOCO regional program officers look forward to working with partners on project visioning and development to ensure your valuable time is spent on projects that will compete well in this program.
-Please connect with us early so that we can provide guidance on competitive proposals, review our concepting to application framework, and have our team provide feedback on draft materials.
-We know the community needs of our statewide network are vast and we look forward to hearing your ideas and working with you to advance projects throughout Colorado.
+We know the needs of our statewide network are vast and we look forward to hearing your ideas and working with you to advance projects throughout Colorado.